Opera browser was among the first few browsers to have a speed dial feature for quickly accessing the most visited websites from the new tab.

 This is same as installing Google Chrome on Ubuntu as an entry is adding for Chrome to provide you regular updates.

 See, how easy it was to install Opera?

 You can look for the installed applications in the software center and uninstall Opera from there.

 You may also use terminal to remove it in this fashion:

 You may also choose to remove the additional Opera repository added in the sources list.

 Installing Opera browser via command line (for intermediate to expert users)

-Installing Opera browser graphically as described above is simplest and easiest method.
+Installing the Opera browser graphically, as described above, is simplest and easiest method.
 If you want to take the command line route, you can do that as well.

 First, make sure to install Curl on Ubuntu: